 At the beginning of the book, Gregory is a great example to children of eating good food.
 Instead of eating sweets, sodas, and French fries, he indulges in fruits, vegetables, eggs, and fish.

 Eventually, he starts eating like a goat, but then he starts overeating.
 The humor of this book is that from our perspective, Gregory is a healthy eater.
-But, he’s a goat and his parents (and the doctor) want him to eat like a goat; just like we want our kids to eat healthily and make good food choices.
+But, he’s a goat and his parents want him to eat like a goat; just like we want our kids to eat healthily and make good food choices.

 4 Health Benefits of These Foods